 Understand the difference between winning and losing gaming customers and use this information to create more loyal and profitable guests.

 Common sense tells us that winners and losers perceive their gaming experience differently.
 Everyone likes to win.
 Therefore winning, in and of itself, is reinforcing.
 No one starts a game saying, “I hope I lose!”
 Repeat customers are important to the profitability of any business.
 In the gaming industry, repeat business is imperative for player development.
 Since winning is reinforcing but losing is not, the gaming industry faces a unique challenge – how to keep both winners and losers returning.
+Ultimately, how do you tell if customers intend to return at all?

 To learn how to keep both winners and losers returning, we can examine motives for gambling.
 There has been much scientific research conducted on the factors motivating people to gamble.
 This research has been conducted by scientists in various disciplines including economics, psychology, psychiatry, and sociology.
 Ronald Smith and Frederick Preston, both faculty at the University of Nevada, Las Vegas, conducted a study on motives for gambling behavior.
-In this scientific study, published in Sociological Perspectives, they examine eleven typologies of motives proposed by scientists in numerous disciplines.
+In this scientific study, published in Sage Journals, they examine eleven typologies of motives proposed by scientists in numerous disciplines.
 In their study, gamblers most often reported “play, leisure, and recreation” as their motives for gambling.
 Smith and Preston also found the related motive of “relieving boredom and generating excitement” to be important.

 June Cotte, a scientist at the University of Connecticut, has also conducted research on gambling motives.
 Specifically, she set out to answer the question, “Why do gamblers spend their leisure time and money on gambling?”
 Her study indicates that gambling motives are diverse and complex and include risk-seeking, thrill-seeking, or just looking for something new to do on a Friday night.